Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Change map view background/README.md

 ## How to use the sample

-Tap the "Change background" button in the toolbar to open the settings view.
+Tap the "Background Grid Settings" button in the toolbar to open the settings view.
 Tap the color next to "Color" and "Line color" rows to change the background color and the grid's line color respectively.
 Use the sliders to change the grid line width and grid size.

 ## How it works

-1. Create an `AGSMap` object.
+1. Create a `Map` object.
+2. Display the map in a `MapView`.
-2. Set the map to the `AGSMapView` object.
+3. Set the `backgroundGrid` property on the `MapView`.
-3. Set the background grid style in the settings and set it to the map view's `backgroundGrid` property.
-Customize the background grid with the following properties:
+3. Update the background grid properties from the settings view.
+The following `BackgroundGrid` properties are updated:
-    * `color`: fill color
+    * `backgroundColor`: fill color
-    * `gridLineColor`: color of background grid lines
+    * `lineColor`: color of background grid lines
-    * `gridLineWidth`: width (in points) of background grid lines
+    * `lineWidth`: width (in points) of background grid lines
-    * `gridSize`: size (in points) of the background grid
+    * `size`: size (in points) of the background grid

 ## Relevant API

-* AGSBackgroundGrid
+* BackgroundGrid
-* AGSMap
+* Map
-* AGSMapView
+* MapView

 ## Tags